Dasharo/docs/README.md

 ```

 Iterate over all occurrences and check if:
-- file where TBD or TODO occurs is displayed (included in nav section of
+- file, where TBD or TODO occurs, is displayed (included in nav section of
 mkdocs.yml)
-- TBD or TODO is visible on website
+- TBD or TODO is visible on the website

-There should be no TBD or TODO visible on website.
+There should be no TBD or TODO visible on the website.

 # pre-commit hooks